rolspace/www.rolandoramos.tech/_posts/2017-05-07-creating-a-custom-jekyll-dockerfile.markdown

 This command creates a container with the name "rolspace".
 Using the volume mapping option: <code>--volume</code>, I can make the contents of the path at <code>/path/to/code</code> available to the container locally.
 In this way, the container will have access to the files needed to build the website.
 Using the publish option: <code>--publish</code>, I will be able to access the pages with localhost and port 4000, once the site is running through the container.

 By adding <code>/bin/bash</code> at the end of the command, I will have access to the container's shell once it is running.
-This will allow me to run commands like <code>jekyll serve</code>.
+This will allow me to run commands, like <code>jekyll serve</code>.

 Once the container is ready, it can be started with this command: